Decode Vs Encode In Reading

 • Morphology: This involves understanding the structure of words and how prefixes, suffixes, and root words contribute to their meaning.
 Recognizing common morphemes can help decode unfamiliar words by breaking them down into smaller, recognizable parts.

 Effective decoding is crucial for fluency and comprehension.
-A reader who struggles with decoding will often read slowly, laboriously, and with limited understanding.
+That's why a reader who struggles with decoding will often read slowly, laboriously, and with limited understanding.
 This can lead to frustration and a dislike of reading.

 Understanding Encoding: Crafting the Code

 Encoding, conversely, is the process of translating spoken language into written symbols.
-It's the act of creating the code.
-This is the essential skill for writing, allowing individuals to express their thoughts and ideas in written form.
-Like decoding, encoding relies on several key skills:
+Worth adding: it's the act of creating the code.
+This is the essential skill for writing, allowing individuals to express their thoughts and ideas in written form Easy to understand, harder to ignore..

 • Graphophonemic Knowledge: This is the knowledge of letter-sound correspondences.
 It's the counterpart to phonics in decoding; the ability to choose the correct letters or letter combinations to represent the sounds in spoken words.